Off To A Yummy Year

 Whisk first 5 ingredients and season to taste; thin with milk if needed. *Dressing should be thick like blue cheese dressing.
 Plate the wedge, top with dressing and layer the corn, cheese and chile powder over the top.

-Sprouts is bringin’ it.
-At least when it comes to grapes.
-Recently I stumbled upon these lovely red grapes known as “Witch Fingers”. grapes2
+Sprouts Market is bringin’ it.
+Well, at least when it comes to grapes.
+Recently I stumbled upon witch finger grapes.
+You can see why their called that from the picture.grapes2

-Crazy right?
-These little ladies are sweet, with great texture and have a wonderful shape that spruces up a salad or cheese platter.
-They’ve got everything that fits my parameters for purchase, especially their interest factor and high rating on the cute-ability scale.
+Pretty crazy looking right?
+These little ladies are sweet, with great texture and have a wonderful shape.
+New shapes help easily spruce up a salad or cheese platter.
+Witch fingers have got everything that fits my parameters for purchase, especially their interest factor and high rating on the cute-ability scale.
 I put them on this kick ass salad but they can easily be given to hungry little hands as a snack.grapes

 Hot Sauce